brucar18/automate/README.md

 #### 3.)
 Prepare dockers

-run playbook so it will build image on all 3 nodes.
+Run playbook for dockers it will build image on all 3 nodes.

 ```shell
 ansible-playbook -i hosts.yaml buildImages.yaml